 METHAMPHETAMINES AND MYANMAR

-Amphetamines, particularly methamphetamine hydrochloride, have become increasingly popular around the world in recent years and are currently among the world’s most widely abused drugs.
+Amphetamines, particularly methamphetamine hydrochloride, have become increasingly popular around the world in recent years and are currently among the world’s most widely abused drugs, particularly in Asia.
+Methamphetamine is a highly addictive drug is known across Asia in pill form by the Thai name yaba ("crazy medicine") and in its purer crystalline form as ice or shabu.
+It is now the top drug in Japan, South Korea, the Philippines, Thailand, Cambodia, Laos and Brunei, the United Nations Office of Drugs and Crime reported in 2011.
 By some estimates there are 30 million amphetamines users worldwide, compared to 13 million for cocaine and 8 million users of heroin.
 And, while cocaine and heroin use have declined, amphetamine use has increased.

-Methamphetamines, the Golden Triangle and Southeast Asia
+Methamphetamines, the Golden Triangle and Myanmar

+Production and trafficking of methamphetamine remain centered on eastern Shan State.
+The majority of methamphetamine pills manufactured in Myanmar are trafficked directly to Thailand or via Laos.
 Every year hundreds of millions of Myanmar-made methamphetamine pills are spirited across the river into Laos or down into Thailand.
-The trade is worth hundreds of millions of dollars -- enough to corrupt poorly paid law enforcement officials across the region.
+The trade is worth hundreds of millions of dollars — enough to corrupt poorly paid law enforcement officials across the region.

-In November 2013, Jocelyn Gecker of Associated Press wrote: “Seizures of crystal meth and methamphetamine pills reached record highs in East and Southeast Asia in 2012, with Myanmar retaining its status as a major supplier of the illicit drugs, the United Nations said.
-In its annual report on amphetamine-type stimulants in the region, the U.N.
-Office on Drugs and Crime said that methamphetamines were the primary or secondary drug of choice in 13 of the 15 Asia-Pacific countries surveyed.
-A total of 227 million methamphetamine pills were seized in the region last year — a 59 percent increase from 142 million a year earlier, the report said.
+In November 2013, Jocelyn Gecker of Associated Press wrote: “Seizures of crystal meth and methamphetamine pills reached record highs in East and Southeast Asia in 2012, with Myanmar retaining its status as a major supplier of the illicit drugs, the UNODC said.
+The UNODC said methamphetamines were the primary or secondary drug of choice in 13 of the 15 Asia-Pacific countries surveyed.
+A total of 227 million methamphetamine pills were seized in the region in 2012 — a 59 percent increase from 142 million a year earlier, the report said.
 It marked a more than seven-fold increase from 2008.
 [Source: Jocelyn Gecker, Associated Press, November 8, 2013]

 Many of the pills were seized in China (102.2 million), followed by Thailand (95.3 million) and Myanmar (18.2 million), the UNODC report said.
 In Thailand, the haul was nearly double the amount seized in 2011 and the second-largest ever recorded.
 "Methamphetamine remains the top illicit drug threat in East and Southeast Asia," said the report, covering a region that includes China and South Korea to Southeast Asia and Australia.
 "Seizures of methamphetamine in both pill and crystalline forms reached record highs there in 2012."
 The 11.6 tons of crystal meth seized across the region was the highest in a decade and a 12 percent increase from the year before.
 It included record hauls in Indonesia, Thailand, Singapore, Cambodia and Brunei.